 I started my career as an alternative school math teacher in New Orleans after Hurricane Katrina, but I've also worked in political, government, and non-profit roles before moving into technology – all focused on helping people reach their full potential, regardless of their circumstances.

-I occasionally present my work in distributed education systems and adaptive game-based assessment.
+I occasionally present my work in distributed learning systems and adaptive game-based assessment.

 "Microschools: A New Model?
 Will it Last?"